 Another reason why a lot of entrepreneurs and social media influencers have turned to blogging is because of how flexible it is, whether it be the scheduling of posts (as you can do that beforehand, with pre-written posts pending in the queued posts section and getting posted at the exact time and date you specified while editing options), or the content of those posts.
 As a blogger, you get to decide when and what your readership are exposed to when they visit your blog, as you can also guide the flow of discussion in the comments section.

 And the best reason yet, is you can make money out of it.
 And popular blogs earn a lot.
 Along with your products and services, you can make extra income through advertisement and affiliate products through AdSense or other feed ad networks.

 So you decided to create a blog, now what?

-Fortunately, creating a blog is relatively easy, if you follow certain steps, and it also is very affordable, as you can either set it up on a free hosting platform or you can also go the better route of buying your own domain name (self-hosted blog) and pay a yearly fee to keep it up.
+Fortunately, creating a blog is relatively easy, if you follow certain steps.
+It also is very affordable.
+You can set it up on a free hosting platform or you can also go the better route (which I recommend) of buying your own domain name (self-hosted blog) and pay a yearly fee to keep it up.
 Why is it so important you will learn here.

 Step One: Pick a blog platform